truenas/middleware/docs/userguide/freenas_install.rst

 Upgrading a ZFS Pool
 ~~~~~~~~~~~~~~~~~~~~

-Beginning with FreeNAS® 9.3, ZFS pools can be upgraded from the graphical administrative interface.
+ZFS pools can be upgraded from the graphical administrative interface.
 Before upgrading an existing ZFS pool, be aware of the following caveats first:

 * the pool upgrade is a one-way street meaning that **if you change your mind you can not go back to an earlier ZFS version or downgrade to an earlier version
   of FreeNAS® that does not support those feature flags.**